To get ahead you have to stay informed.

 Personal loans are typically unsecured, which means they don’t require any collateral.
 So, if you don’t own a home or don’t have enough equity built up, a personal loan is the better option.
 Plus, a debt consolidation personal loan is one of the most common ways to handle credit card debt because it’s highly effective.

 Result: Both are great options.
 HELOCs offer lower interest rates and more flexibility, but it requires your house as collateral, which can be risky.
-Personal loans are a common way to consolidate debt because they’re unsecured and you get the money you need quicker.
+Personal loans are a common way to consolidate debt because they're unsecured and you get the money you need more quickly.

-When you compare a personal loan vs. HELOC, the best way to decide which option is best is to chat to a lender about your financial situation.
+When considering a personal loan vs. a HELOC, the best way to decide which option is best is to chat to a lender about your financial situation.